The Reverend Professor Henrietta A. ( * )

 - When the fly is turned on, it transmits what it sees and hears to everyone, not just to its operator.
 Anyone with a receiver can receive any fly’s broadcasts, no matter where it is or who is controlling it.
 People who use the system have no choice but to share with everyone what they see and hear.

 - Any attempts to interfere with its broadcasts will fail.
 The system communicates directly from fly to receiver.
 It also communicates indirectly, via the Internet’s sprawling web of computers, networks, exchange points, undersea cables, and satellite links.
 Its use of the Internet is meshlike, decentralized enough to defy countermeasures.
-Also, if anyone tries to impede it, people will notice, hack in, and negate the attempt.
+And if anyone even tries to impede it, computers—and, if need be, their human masters—will notice immediately, charge in, and negate the attempt.
 Resistance to it will be futile.

 Its effects will range from innocuous to helpful to traumatic.
 Beginning a few hours from now, people everywhere will use it to observe anything they want.
 Our spouses, children, parents, friends, relatives, neighbors, and colleagues will watch and listen to us through it at any time, without our knowledge or consent.
 So will businesses, governments, police, researchers, marketers, salespeople, spies, voyeurs, curiosity seekers, and other strangers.
 And we will use it to watch and listen to them.